TKDuff/Rust-Plotting-Tool/Notes.md

 check **DynamicDispatchTalk**

 Now using dynamic dispatch, matches user input 'count','adwin','interval' and instantite appropritate 'MyApp' with correct concrete types.
 Have to wrap in RW-Lock, ensuring thread safety

+## 07-01-23
+Started on looking into parsing command line arguments, will leave it until have working bin combining.
+Use **clap**, see this https://github.com/clap-rs/clap